sdmydbr9/tripura-cuisines/README.md

 - Salt

 **Note:**
-No meat is used in this dish, as chicken and pork have been removed from its traditional recipe.
+No meat or oil is used in this dish, as chicken and pork have been removed from its traditional recipe.

 ---